WuphonsReach/blog/_posts/2019/2019-01-15-mbw-mountain-bandit-hideout-locations.markdown

 ---

-Mount & Blade: Warband - Mountain Bandit Hideout Locations
+## Mount & Blade: Warband - Mountain Bandit Hideout Locations

+The hideouts for mountain bandits is often in the upper valley between Veluca and Dirigsene.
+But it can also be on the other side of the mountain ridge, north of Dirigsene.

 {% include gallery id="gallery1" %}